On this page

 From 1 August 2017, the Human Services Agreement applies to all organisations funded by a NSW government agency to deliver ‘human services’.
 Human services are defined by the NSW Government as programs, facilities or services provided to meet the health, welfare and social needs of individuals, families and communities.

-We have been forced to start removing our resources for NSW-based community organisations.
+We were forced to start removing our resources for NSW-based community organisations.

 We developed a guide to the Human Services Agreement that provided information on the key obligations of organisations under the Human Services Agreement and included checklists to help organisations comply with their obligations.
 We also developed a fact sheet for organisations funded by the Department of Communities and Justice (DCJ).
 This fact sheet helped organisations understand the supplementary conditions contained in the DCJ schedule to the Human Services Agreement.